ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-06-20"
+lastupdated: "2018-06-25"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}

 # New Locations and Features of {{site.data.keyword.blockstorageshort}}

 {{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.blockstoragefull}}!

 The new storage is available in select data centers, and is backed by flash storage at higher IOPS levels with disk level encryption for data-at-rest.
-All storage that are provisioned in the select data centers are automatically created with the new version.
+All storage that is provisioned in the upgraded data centers is automatically created with the new version.

-**Note:** The NFS mount point for new volumes has changed.
-See **New Mount Point for encrypted {{site.data.keyword.filestorage_short}} Volumes** below for details.
+**Note:** The NFS mount point for new volumes differs from the mount point of non-encrypted volumes.
+See **New mount point for encrypted {{site.data.keyword.filestorage_short}} Volumes** section for details.

-The new {{site.data.keyword.blockstorageshort}} is currently available in following regions/data centers with more data center availability coming soon!
+The new {{site.data.keyword.blockstorageshort}} is available in the following regions/data centers.
 <table role="presentation">
 	 <tr>
 	   <td><strong>US 2</strong></td>